Unix Skills

 ..

 The directory whose name is a double period (pronounced dot dot) is like the word mom: it stands for the unique parent directory of a directory.
-For example, the following says "the file named bar.text in the parent of the current working directory:"
+For example, the following says "the file named bar.text in the the parent of the current working directory:"

 ../bar.text